Alimov-8/leetcode-solutions/README.md

-# LeetCode-Solutions
+# LeetCode-Solutions 💡
 ## Python
 ### In this Repository I would like to share my solutions to the LeetCode questions.

-I will provide comments for being more understandable to read code
+I will provide comments to each code for being more understandable to read code 💬